rara-by/WikiTableQA/README.md

 # Web Scraping, Parsing and Visualization in Python

 This is an ongoing project where the Wikipedia page [List of foreign Premier League players](https://en.wikipedia.org/wiki/List_of_foreign_Premier_League_players) is parsed into the following dataset containing information about 2709 international players between 1992 and 2024 in the English Premier League.
+Python libraries are used for data parsing, analysis, and visualization throughout the project.

 ![image](https://github.com/rara-by/WikiTableQA/assets/63100531/c4d00815-a4c4-42a9-9b80-5be2d02667f2) ![image](collage1.jpg)

-Python libraries are used for data parsing, analysis, and visualization throughout the project..

 - The **Create_Dataset.ipynb** notebook parses the HTML file and creates the **dataset.csv** file.
 It contains a combination of direct and derived fields.
 The **arsenal.csv** file is used to extract data specific to Arsenal players.
 - **EDA_Visualization.ipynb** contains analysis and visualization of the data.
 Pandas and Plotly Express Python libraries have been used for the visualization.